GaryQ-physics/swmfio/README.md

 # Overview

-Reads some of the outputed datafiles from an SWMF run.
+Reads some magnetosphere and ionosphere data files from an SWMF run.
 For the (BATSRUS) magnetosphere module, reads `.out`, `.tree`, and `.info` files.
 For the (RIM) ionosphere module, reads `.tec` files.

-Can also read CCMC `.cdf`, which contain the most the information contained in the native file formats.
+Can also read CCMC `.cdf` files, which contain the most the information contained in the native magnetosphere files.
+CDF files are read using [cdflib](`https://pypi.org/project/cdflib/`), which is not installed by default.
-Doing so has the dependancy "cdflib" `https://pypi.org/project/cdflib/`

-For magnetosphere: returns a numba class, with the simulation data in arrays as class atributes, and interpolation and differentiation as class methods.
+For BATSRUS: returns a Numba class, with the simulation data in arrays as class atributes, and interpolation and differentiation as class methods.
-For ionosphere: returns tuple (data_arr, varidx, units), where data_arr is a numpy array with the data, varidx is a numba typed Dictionary which maps variable name strings to their corresponding index in data_arr, and units is a Dictionary of the corresponding units.
+For RIM: returns a tuple `(data_arr, varidx, units)`, where `data_arr` is a numpy array with the data, `varidx` is a Numba typed Dictionary which maps variable name strings to their corresponding index in `data_arr`, and `units` is a Dictionary of the corresponding units.

 This code also provides a function to output the magnetosphere (BATSRUS) data on native grid to a VTK file, as either an unstructured voxel or hexahedra grid.

-Doing so has dependancy on "magnetovis" `https://github.com/rweigel/magnetovis/`.
-Provides similar functionality to the Julia program `https://github.com/henry2004y/Batsrus.jl` with the exception that the VTK grid is cell-centered.
+This package has a similar functionality to the Julia package [Batsrus.jl](https://github.com/henry2004y/Batsrus.jl) with the exceptions that in `swmf_file_reader`
+* the VTK grid for  places the cell-centered data at the center of cells instead of at cell vertices.
-In addition, this code has an interpolator and can read CCMC `.cdf` files.
+* there is an interpolator interface, and
+* CCMC `.cdf` files can be read.

-For example data files, see `http://mag.gmu.edu/git-data/GaryQ-Physics/demodata/`.
+For example data files, see `http://mag.gmu.edu/git-data/swmf_file_reader/demodata/`.

 This code is used in `https://github.com/GaryQ-physics/magnetopost` to post process magnetosphere simulation data.